Hari Varešanović: Biography

-Born as Hajrudin Varešanović in early 1961, in Sarajevo, Hari grew up in the Vratnik neighborhood of Sarajevo's old town.
+Hajrudin Varešanović was born in 1961 in Sarajevo as the second child of Reufik, a mechanic, and Zlata, a cashier.
+He grew up in the Vratnik neighborhood of Sarajevo's old town.
 His grandfather, Mehaga Varešanović, was one of the more well-known singers of traditional Bosnian music called sevdalinka.

 At the age of six, Hajrudin began to sing and learned to play the guitar.
-At the local cultural center, he was asked to sing, then at the age of ten he sang with the group "Omi", and later for the group "Sedam šuma".
+He performed at the local cultural center; at the age of ten he sang with the group "Omi", and later for the group "Sedam šuma".
 In Vratnik, Hari recorded his first song "Zašto da ne uzmem nju".
-After finishing electrical school, Varešanović began to study Philosophy and attended classes of natural politics, but he never completed the courses.
-Music took up much of his time, as did his love of photography.